Vít Kopřiva

-Vít Kopřiva (born 15 June 1997) is a Czech tennis player.
-He has a career-high ATP singles ranking of No. 124 achieved on 18 July 2022.
-He also has a career-high doubles ranking of No. 264 achieved on 13 June 2022.
+Vít Kopřiva (born 15 June 1997) is a Czech professional tennis player who competes on the ATP Challenger Tour.
+He has a career-high ATP singles ranking of No. 78 achieved on 30 June 2025.
+He also has a career-high doubles ranking of No. 261 achieved on 17 October 2022.
+He is currently the No. 4 Czech player.

-Kopřiva has won 1 ATP Challenger single title at the 2022 UniCredit Czech Open in Prostějov and 1 ATP doubles title at the 2021 Aspria Tennis Cup in Milan with Jiří Lehečka.
+Kopřiva has won six ATP Challenger singles and two doubles titles.

 Professional career

-2021: ATP and Top 200 debut, first top-10 win
+2021: ATP and Top 200 debut, first top 10 win

+He won his maiden Challenger doubles title at the 2021 Aspria Tennis Cup in Milan with Jiří Lehečka.

-On his ATP debut, ranked at a then career-high of World No. 249 in singles, at the 2021 Swiss Open Gstaad, Kopřiva defeated Denis Shapovalov for his career-best and first top-10 win.
+On his ATP debut, ranked at a then career-high of World No. 249 in singles, at the 2021 Swiss Open Gstaad, Kopřiva defeated Denis Shapovalov for his career-best and first top 10 win.
 He was the lowest-ranked player to beat a Top 10 opponent since then World No. 698 Thanasi Kokkinakis defeated then World No. 6 Milos Raonic at The Queen's Club in 2017.
-Kopřiva advanced to the semifinals after beating Mikael Ymer in straight sets.
-He was the second player to reach the semifinals on his ATP Tour debut since May 2012, joining 2021 Córdoba champion, Juan Manuel Cerundolo.
+Kopřiva advanced to the semifinals a with a win over Mikael Ymer in straight sets.
+He was the second player to reach the semifinals on his ATP Tour debut since May 2012, joining 2021 Córdoba champion, Juan Manuel Cerúndolo.
 His run would come to an end in the semifinals against Casper Ruud.

-2022: Maiden Challenger title, Top 150 debut
+2022-2023: First Challenger singles titles, Top 125 debut

 He won his maiden Challenger at the 2022 UniCredit Czech Open in Prostějov defeating his 19-year-old compatriot Dalibor Svrčina 6–2, 6–2.
-As a result, he reached the top 150 at World No. 146 on 6 June 2022.
+As a result, he reached the top 150 at World No. 146 on 6 June 2022 and a month later the top 125 on 18 July 2022.